dzakifadh/type-note/README.md

 # Notex

-Notex is a simple note, the purpose of this (super) mini project is to get started with typescript, and refresh my knowledge in backend stuff.
+Notex is a simple note, the purpose of this (super) mini project is to get started with typescript, and refresh my knowledge in backend stuff (I'm a frontend and feel curious with backend :sweat_smile:).
 It's a MERN stack using full typescript.

-> This is an undone project and the progress is over 85% progress, i can't continue right now because there side job need to handle :relieved:
+> This is an undone project and the progress is over 85%, i can't continue right now because there are side jobs need to handle :relieved:

 ## Main Technologies 🛠️